-Meanwhile Eddie is still in a bad way and gets beaten up at another bar and winds up in the hospital.
+Meanwhile Eddie is still in a bad way and gets beaten up at another bar, winding up in the hospital.

 The episode ends with a beautiful and heartbreaking shot of Eddie in a hospital bed with the ghost of Vidalia holding her hand.

 I NEED a season two.
-I need to know what happens to Eddie, Emma and Cruz and the bar.
-A show of this quality is rare in general, but a POC-centric one with a high number of 3-dimensional queer characters is a treasure.
+I need to know what happens to Eddie, Emma and Cruz, and the bar.
+A show of this quality is rare in general, but a POC-centric one with a high number of three-dimensional queer characters is a treasure.
 We can’t lose this show!
-Please, everyone watch and tell your friends to watch too.
+Please, everyone watch and tell your friends to watch, too.

 This week, The Bold Type is back, and hopefully I’ll have time to watch the Sense8 finale movie.